Giovanni Faber: Scientific Interests

 December 1612 saw the visit to Rome of Johann Gottfried von Aschhausen, Prince-Bishop of Bamberg.
-Faber hoped to make him a gift of a telescope, but was unable to do so owing to the difficulties Galileo as experiencing in producing lenses of sufficiently high quality.
+Faber hoped to make him a gift of a telescope, but was unable to do so owing to the difficulties Galileo was experiencing in producing lenses of sufficiently high quality.
 Nevertheless, he was able to use the visit to help foster academic projects in Germany, ensuring that the Bishop was given a number of books written by members of the Accademia, and a sample volume of Hernandez's Mexicanarum plantarum which Cesi had charged Schreck and Faber with editing.
 Faber's work, with a dedication to Francesco Barberini, was finally published in 1628 under the title Animalia Mexicana, while the edited version of Hernandez' full original was published only after his death, in 1651.

 Naming the microscope

 Giovanni Faber has been credited with giving the microscope its name.
 In 1609 fellow Lincean Galileo developed a compound microscope with a convex and a concave lens, which he called the occhiolino, the "little eye".
 In 1624 Galileo presented his occhiolino to Prince Federico Cesi, founder of the Accademia dei Lincei.
 One year later Giovanni Faber coined the word microscope from the Greek words μικρόν (micron) meaning "small", and σκοπεῖν (skopein) meaning "to look at".
 The word was meant to be analogous with telescope, another word coined by the Linceans.